Levitt Leadership Institute

 Students pursuing the Highlander track will spend the second week of spring break engaging in grassroots organizing and movement building.
 The Highlander Center works with people fighting for justice, equality, and sustainability, supporting their efforts to take collective action to shape their own destiny.

 Students pursuing the Washington, D.C., track will spend the first week of spring break engaging with and interviewing leaders in public service, government, non-governmental agencies and other organizations.
-Beginning with pivotal D.C. experiences that highlight historical views on leadership in distinct socio-cultural settings to a keynote address from LLI founder, Ambassador Prudence Bushnell, the week is filled with interviews and interactions that amplify the need for informed, proactive, and transformational leaders.
+Beginning with pivotal D.C. experiences that highlight historical views on leadership in distinct socio-cultural settings, the week is filled with interviews and interactions that amplify the need for informed, proactive and transformational leaders.

 The Levitt Leadership Institute staff includes Margo Okazawa-Rey, Susan Mason, practitioners and subject matter experts.